-Federal American Rescue Plan (ARP) Higher Education Emergency Relief Fund (HEERF) Allocation
+Federal American Rescue Plan (ARP) Higher Education Emergency Relief Fund (HEERF) III Allocation

-Viterbo University has signed and returned to the Department of Education the Certification and Agreement form required to receive HEERF funds.
+Viterbo University had previously signed and returned to the Department of Education the Certification and Agreement form required to receive HEERF funds.

-As of September 30, 2020, $639,954 of the $639,954 of Emergency Financial Aid Grants has been distributed to students.
+As of March 30, 2023, $1,940,743 of the $1,941,783 of HEERF III Emergency Financial Aid Grants has been distributed to students.

-As of September 30, 2020, 354 students have received an Emergency Financial Aid Grant.
+As of March 30, 2023, 1,286 students have received a HEERF III Emergency Financial Aid Grant.

-Method used by Viterbo University to determine which students received Emergency Financial Aid Grants, and the amount they received:
+Method to be used by Viterbo University to determine which students received HEERF III